 This is the most honest assessment you need to make:

-- Some developers? โ CrewAI Enterprise or Vertex AI
+- Some developers? โ CrewAI Enterprise or Vertex AI may fit better

-- Strong engineering team? โ LangGraph Platform or Bedrock Agents
+- Strong engineering team? โ LangGraph Platform or Bedrock Agents usually become more realistic options

 Choosing a developer-centric platform without developers leads to expensive shelfware.
 Choosing a no-code platform when you have engineers leads to frustration when they hit customization walls.
+If that is the decision you are sorting through, see our no-code AI agent platforms guide.

 Factor 3: What Your Agents Need to Do